uga-libraries/bags/README.md

 Argument: bag_directory (required): path to directory that contains the bags.
 Bag folder names should end with "_bag".

-It is most commonly used when files are bagged for storage and later need to be worked on.
+This script is most commonly used when files are bagged for storage and later need to be worked on.
-After validating the bag(s), the content is removed from the bags for further processing.

-For each bag:
-1. Deletes the bag manifests.
-2. Moves the content from the data folder into the parent directory.
-3. Deletes the data folder.
-4. Renames the parent directory to remove "_bag".
+Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag'.
+Validate the bags prior to running this script.

 ### undo_one_bag.py